datareel/datareel/cluster_manager/README.txt

 # CSV format: nickname, user:group, start_program, stop_program
 # CSV format: nickname, user:group, start_program, stop_program, ensure_script

-The “user:group” must be set to the username that will run the application and the group associated with application.
+The "user:group" must be set to the username that will run the application and the group associated with application.

-The “start_program” is the program used to start the application, with or without input arguments.
+The "start_program" is the program used to start the application, with or without input arguments.
 This can be multiple entries separated by semicolons ;

-The “stop_program” is the program used to start the application, with or without input arguments.
+The "stop_program" is the program used to start the application, with or without input arguments.
 This can be multiple entries separated by semicolons ;

-The “ensure_script” is a script or program that checks to ensure the application is running.
-If an ensure script is provided the DRCM server will use the “ensure_script” to watch the application.
+The "ensure_script" is a script or program that checks to ensure the application is running.
+If an ensure script is provided the DRCM server will use the "ensure_script" to watch the application.

 NOTE: The user environment will be sourced so you do not have to use absolute paths to programs if the program path is defined in the user